Scalr MCP Server

-In the example below, we'll configure Claude Desktop, but the MCP server will work with any LLM.
+In the documentation below, there are configuration instructions for specific LLM clients, but the MCP server will work with any MCP-compatible client.

 Prerequisites